 Explore La Rambla

-As one of the biggest and busiest streets in the capital of the Catalonia region, we couldn’t avoid including La Rambla in this ultimate Barcelona travel guide.
+As one of the biggest and busiest streets in the capital of the Catalonia region, La Rambla is a must on every Barcelona travel itinerary.
 Filled with numerous shops, markets, and restaurants, it’s a great place to spend a couple of hours before swirling to the nearby areas and squares of the city.

 See Authentic Barcelona at Gothic Quarters

 Located just east of La Rambla, the Gothic Quarters surprise with ample narrow medieval streets.
 Wandering this area is the best way to see authentic Barcelona and buy some memorable souvenirs from small gift shops.
-Moreover, the Gothic Quarters can easily win your heart as one of the most photogenic places in Barcelona.
+Needless to say, the Gothic Quarters can easily win your heart as one of the most photogenic places in Barcelona.
 Beware of pickpocketing, though.

 With the Museum Picasso, Barcelona plays tribute to one of its most famous countryman, Pablo Picasso.
 Not letting the legacy of the world-known Spanish artist fade, the city houses one of the most extensive collections of Picasso’s artworks.
 The Museum Picasso boasts more than 4,200 masterpieces, which makes it one of the richest permanent collections.

 The museum opens its doors for the visitors all week long.
 If you happen to travel to Barcelona on weekends, you are in luck.
 Admission fee is waived on the first Sunday of the month.
 Moreover, the Museum Picasso is free to visit on Thursday afternoon, from 4 p.m.

 The Magic Fountain of Montjuïc (Font màgica de Montjuïc in Catalan) continues to enhance your travel experiences with the impeccable street architecture of Barcelona.